Racial Justice Team

 Currently, we are meeting on Zoom.
 Log in at https://uuma.zoom.us/j/9797400824?pwd=WjNTUldoci9VWjNtMFNsNjBsMlZTZz09.
 The meeting ID is 979 740 0824.
 The password is zeandale.
 Learn more from Jonalu Johnstone at firstname.lastname@example.org.

 UUFM Sponsors a Blessing Box and a Little Free Library at Wonder Workshop

 Doug Walter reports our box is receiving notably increased demand, especially in the past few weeks.
-To contribute items, contact Doug at firstname.lastname@example.org.
+To contribute items, contact Doug at email@example.com.
 Or, drop by Wonder Workshop, at 506 S 4th Street, and stock the box with your items.
-You can also contribute financially to stock the box at uufm.net/donate.
+You can also contribute financially to fill the box or the little free library at uufm.net/donate.